 What To Expect When Climbing The Sydney Harbour Bridge

 Because the walk is so easy, just wear something casual.
+A big question for me when packing for our Sydney Bridge Climb was what to wear for the climb.
 I wore tights and a light t-shirt and that was an optimal outfit.
 Go for comfort as you’re going to be wearing the BridgeClimb suit over the top anyway.
 And if it’s raining or stinky hot, you’re gunna end up dirty and smelly anyways, so your clothes won’t want to attend a fancy dinner afterwards.

 What Does BridgeClimb Provide: